Ziyadelbanna/Pac-man/README.md

 ### Download Pac-man:
 * Download the game [here](https://github.com/ziyadelbanna/Pac-man/blob/master/Pac-man.zip?raw=true)
-* Extract files to a new folder
+* Extract files to a new folder then use the application
-* Open Pac-man application

-_The game version is for windows._